Supplement Clarity

 Diindolylmethane

 Diindolylmethane is often called “DIM.”
-You make DIM when you eat broccoli, cauliflower, brustle sprouts, and other cruciferous vegetables.
+You make DIM when you eat broccoli, cauliflower, brussels sprouts, and other cruciferous vegetables.
 Researchers are interested in DIM because it may help reduce cancer.
 It appears diindolylmethane can modulate estrogen levels.
 Because of this, some feel DIM may help reduce hormone-sensitive cancers like breast and endometrial cancer.

 DIM may also help men with prostate cancer too.
-That said, The anti-cancer effects of DIM will require human clinical studies to know for sure.
+That said, the anti-cancer effects of DIM will require human clinical studies to know for sure.
 While obtaining DIM from food is safe, those with a history of cancer should talk to their doctor about diindolylmethane supplements.

 Alpha-Lipoic Acid

 Alpha-lipoic acid (ALA) is an antioxidant.
 The nutrient is found naturally in vegetables like broccoli and spinach as well as meats.
-Because of its antioxidant properties, ALA may be used topically to reduce skin aging although the reason it's said to be used in Balance capsules is to improve insulin sensitivity.
+Because of its antioxidant properties, ALA may be used topically to reduce skin aging, although the reason it's said to be used in Balance capsules is to improve insulin sensitivity.

 Alpha-lipoic acid may also be used to help weight loss.
-Some studies note ALA may aid weight loss but if it works, the effects may not be noticed by most people.
+Some studies note ALA may aid weight loss, but if it works, the effects may not be noticed by most people.
 There are better weight loss supplements out there.

 Estrogen Modulating Ingredients